yujiri8/yujiri.xyz/software/headinglinks.md

 	margin-top: -6rem;
 }
 ```
-That's it.
 I sure wish I'd discovered that 2 years before I did.
-So the only inadequacy is that it hardcodes the height of the top bar.
-If your top bar can vary wildly in height, you might be able to dynamically adjust this CSS, or you could resort to this other solution:
+The only inadequacy is that it hardcodes the height of the top bar.
+If your top bar can vary wildly in height, you might be able to dynamically adjust this CSS, or resort to...

 ## Kludgy Javascript solution